oloffl/RebelliousKingdomsBannerlord/README.md

 ﻿# Shattered Kingdoms

-This mod makes (almost) every clan in every faction become their own kingdom and go to war with each other.
 Every week the game rolls a die to see if a rebellion will happen within larger kingdoms.
 The larger the kingdom, the more likely a rebellion will strike.

 Help is always welcome, check out the known issues and make a pull request or report a new issue.